A Christian-Focused, Western Style Education

 Focuses on the student as a whole person

-Another component of our Vision for our Learners is that they become a Steward of the Quality of Life.
+Another component of our Vision for our Learners is that they become a wise and responsible steward.
 Because Morrison Academy prepares students to have the option of attending college, academics are very important.
 However, we are committed to educating the whole person, spiritually, academically, socially, emotionally and physically.
 A western-style school tries to emphasize each of these aspects of a student’s education equally.
 A Christian school looks for every child’s individual talents and teaches students to honor and use the gifts God has given them.
 We challenge our students to strive for the highest potential within their gifts and abilities; we want them to develop strong character and leadership qualities, to learn to live in a global community, to serve others, and to accept responsibility for their choices and actions.

 Emphasizes higher order thinking skills

 Becoming a Critical & Creative Thinker is another piece of our Vision for our Learners.
 Western educational systems emphasize the integration, analysis and application of information and ideas.
 Although some memorization will always be required in a course of study, the ability to think critically is considered more important.
 The emphasis is on using facts to problem-solve and to apply information to real-life situations.
 In western education, the emphasis is not on how much you know, but on knowing where to find information, being able to discern its validity and usefulness, and applying knowledge to solve a problem.
 A Christian education also challenges students to seek consistency between their beliefs and actions.